antononcube/SystemModeling/Projects/War-modeling/README.md

-# War Games Dynamics
+# War Modeling

-This project has models for different aspects of War Games Dynamics (WGD).
+This project has models for different aspects of War Modeling (WM).

 The aim is to produce comprehensive modeling support of war games simulations that: